Itchy armpits? Here's what it could tell you about your health

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm the anatomical description of the axilla.
+No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about axilla containing lymph nodes, blood vessels, and nerves.

 “the skin in the armpits also tends to be a little bit thinner, more sensitive, and it gets exposed to a lot of things”